 Care funding plans

-The UK average cost for a one-year stay in a nursing care home was £48,724 for the financial year 2019-20.
-It's therefore really important that if you or a loved one needs care, you explore the options available to you for funding it.
-To help you understand the system, we've put together information about some of the key things you need to know.
+In 2021/2022, The UK average cost for a one-year stay in a nursing care home was £51,896.
+So, it’s very important if you or a loved one needs care that you explore your funding options.
+To help you understand the system, we've put together some useful information.
 Please click on the links below to find out more.

 Just Retirement Group plc merged with Partnership Assurance Group plc to form Just Group plc.
 Care Funding Plans are now written by Partnership Life Assurance Company Limited, trading as Just.